Indian hockey team haunted by injuries yet again, writes Sundeep Misra

-Indian hockey has suffered in recent years with key players suffering mishaps before World Cups.
-The story this year is no different with the tournament beginning tomorrow, writes Sundeep Misra
+Indian hockey has suffered in recent years with key players suffering mishaps before World Cups with the story this year is no different with the tournament beginning tomorrow, writes Sundeep Misra

 The Hague: Getting injured before a World Cup is like a trend in Indian hockey.
 Off-late, it's become a full-fledged jinx.
 Twenty four years back, in an early afternoon World Cup match, at the National Stadium in Lahore, Ram Prakash Singh was on his customary muscular run inside the Soviet Union striking circle when he lost the ball to a defender.